BJak22/managing_students/README.md

 in the above line you need to change the environment variables so that they match your data.
 DB_USERNAME - your username on MySQL.
-DB_HOST - by default on docker it's host.docker.internal, but if you have changed it, type your host name there MAX_PDF_SIZE_MB=5 - there you can choose max size of pdf file DB_PASSWORD - your password to MySQL
+DB_HOST - by default on docker it's host.docker.internal, but if you have changed it, type your host name there.
+MAX_PDF_SIZE_MB=5 - there you can choose max size of pdf file.
+DB_PASSWORD - your password to MySQL.
-DB_PORT - Port on which MySQL is running (By deafult it is 3306) DB_NAME - name of database (if you created database using "CREATE SCHEMA studentManagement;" it would be StudentManagement) SEED - 1 if you want to fill the tables of database or 0 if you dont want to do that
+DB_PORT - Port on which MySQL is running (By deafult it is 3306).
+DB_NAME - name of database (if you created database using "CREATE SCHEMA studentManagement;" it would be StudentManagement).
+SEED - 1 if you want to fill the tables of database or 0 if you dont want to do that.

 You can also choose not to provide individual variables and then app will run with default values of those variables which are:
 DB_USERNAME - root